syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/rtf.md

 ## Supported and Unsupported features
 The supported and unsupported features of DocIO based on file formats can be referred [here](https://help.syncfusion.com/document-processing/word/word-library/net/supported-and-unsupported-features)

+## Online Demo

+* Explore how to convert the RTF file to Word document using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/rtftodoc#/material3).